Mosuo: Tourism

-Mosuo living near Lugu Lake inhabit an aesthetically pleasing region.
-Photographers, television crews, writers, and artists are drawn to their homes.
+Mosuo living near Lugu Lake inhabit an scenic region that bring photographers, television crews, writers, and artists.
 This increased attention has also brought tourists.
-Tourism is primarily domestic and typically occurs as a part of organized tour groups to view a culture that seems "exotic".
+Tourists are usually Han Chinese and they typically come as a part of organized tour groups who fetishize Mosuo culture as "exotic."
+Many Han tourists also visit in hopes of fulfilling erotic fantasies wrongly associated with Mosuo social norms.
 Tourism has influenced kinship and parenting practices, with Mosuo residing in areas where tourism is prevalent being less likely to adhere to strict matrilineal norms.

 Films

 There are many documentaries made about the Mosuo, in English and Mandarin, and there has even been a film festival dedicated to some of them.
-Most films perpetuate the myth that women run the society, some even claiming that men have no say in political or household matters and do not work.
+Most films perpetuate the myth that men have no say in Awo matters and do not work.